- Agronomic: hops

-The main objective of this project was to compare the total weight of the harvested cones per hop variety for both fall planted and spring planted hops to determine which planting method produces more product to sell during the first season.
-Data was collected at different stages of development for visual comparisons.
-Weekly scouting for both harmful and beneficial insects occurred throughout the growing season to determine the need for pesticides.
-Dates for both fall and spring plants were recorded when the plants formed burrs and when the plants formed visible cones.
-At harvest time, the total weight of the hops plants was recorded for each variety and averaged.
-We then compared the average for fall versus spring planted hops in each variety.
+The main objective of this project is to compare the total weight of the harvested cones per hop variety for both fall planted and spring planted hops to determine which planting method produces more product to sell during the first season.
+The plants will be photographed at different stages of development for visual comparisons.
+Weekly scouting for both harmful and beneficial insects will occur throughout the growing season to determine the need for pesticides.
+Dates for both fall and spring plants will be recorded when the plants form burrs and when the plants form visible cones.
+At harvest time, the total weight of the hops plants will be recorded for each variety and averaged.
+We will then compare the average for fall versus spring planted hops in each variety.

 This project can provide a considerable amount of information for people in all aspects of the Hops industry.
 From an economic standpoint it can show a quicker return for growers, enticing others or enhancing current farms.
 From a social aspect this information can make it more feasible for growers and brewers opening up local job opportunities and enhancing local economic activities.
 From an environmental standpoint this could provide information in protecting the soil of a hop yard and discovering best sustainable practices for planting hops.